DriveVGGT: Calibration-Constrained Visual Geometry Transformers for Multi-Camera Autonomous Driving: Related Works

-4D Scene reconstruction is widely implemented in autonomous driving~\cite{yang2025resim,yang2025raw2drive,yang2025trajectory} and robotics\cite{chen2024single,tang2022point,miao2025advances}.
-In recent years, feed-forward reconstruction has been widely researched due to their powerful generalization and clear 3D geometry outputs. \cite{dust3r} proposes the first end-to-end 3D reconstruction pipeline to predict images' poses, intrinsics and depths simultaneously.
+In recent years, feed-forward reconstruction has been widely researched due to their powerful generalization ability. \cite{dust3r} proposes the first end-to-end 3D reconstruction pipeline to predict images' poses, intrinsics and depths simultaneously.
 Furthermore, \cite{monst3r} expands 3D reconstruction from static scenes to dynamic scenes; they additionally predict dynamic masks to achieve better performance for dynamic objects.
 Subsequently, \cite{megasam} implements the learned movement map to recognize motion probability of various objects in seniors exhaustively.
 To simplify the pipeline of end-to-end reconstruction, VGGT\cite{vggt} proposes a transformer-based feed-forward method to decode various geometric information from image tokens.
 After that, \cite{stream} achieves streaming reconstruction with VGGT by storing tokens in a memory cache, which can significantly enhance time inference with temporal causal attention.
 To further optimize VGGT, fastvggt\cite{fastvggt} applies region-based random sampling to improve inference time, which is especially significant when processing with considerable(1000+) image inputs.
 Furthermore, \cite{faster} implements block-sparse global attention instead of a fully global one to improve model efficiency.